 The curriculum in foreign languages includes study in Chinese and Spanish.
 Courses in language are normally taken for either General Education or elective credit.
 Although there is no specific General Education requirement in foreign language, students are encouraged to broaden their education by taking foreign languages.
 Foreign language study is required in certain majors at Pfeiffer.
 Students majoring in business or accounting can prepare themselves for careers in international commerce by becoming orally functional in social and professional settings in one or more language.
 Refer to the Academic Policies section of this catalog for credit-hour equivalence of AP and CLEP scores and for information on undergraduate challenge exams in a foreign language.
 A Pfeiffer University placement test (2 levels: Beginner-Intermediate, and Intermediate-Advanced) in a foreign language may be required of some students, by the Department Chair.
 There is no charge for a placement test, but it must be taken before the semester's Add/Drop deadline.
 Refer to the TRIP program and to information on Study Abroad Programs (Academic Policies).

 A minor is offered in Spanish.

-24 Semester Hours
+SPANISH (SPAN) 24 Semester Hours

 SPAN 101G Spanish I SPAN 102G Spanish II

-SPAN 210 Intermediate Spanish I SPAN 211G Intermediate Spanish II
+SPAN 210G Intermediate Spanish I SPAN 211G Intermediate Spanish II

-Select 9 seme ster hours from:
+Select 9 semester hours from:

 SPAN 217 Current Issues in Hispanic Culture SPAN 230 Hispanic Cinema

 SPAN 315 Spanish for the Professions SPAN 320 Introduction to Spanish Literature

 Select 3 semester hours from:

-SPAN 430 Advanced Grammar and SPAN 470 Advanced Topics in Spanish
+SPAN 430 Advanced Grammar and Composition

-Composition Literature and Culture

-CDAN 440 Advanced Conversational Chanich